 How are your kids getting along so far this summer?
 With all of this extra together time, sibling love can turn into sibling rivalry pretty quickly.
 M and M have been getting along pretty good so far, although the loving-wrestling-turned-painful-battle thing is driving me crazy.

-When I stared rounding up team building activities for kids my thought was these activities could turn a yucky sibling situation around.
-But the more I found, the more I realized these activities will encourage the kids to work together and strengthen their relationship no matter how great it already is.
+When I started rounding up team building activities for kids my thought was these activities could turn a yucky sibling situation around.
+But the more I found, the more I realized these activities will encourage the kids to work together and strengthen their sibling relationship no matter how great it already is.

 Bring on the sibling team building!

 - Teamwork Relay – Confidence Meets Parenting.
 This relay was from a couple of years ago.
 It was a big hit and is on our summer bucket list for sure!